anthony19114/MyBitcoinZ/backupRecovery.md

 ### Hardware wallets

-In case hardware based wallet is created and then the hardware device is lost, it is possible, using Copay, to access the funds in case the hardware device seed (mnemonic) is available.
+In case hardware based wallet is created and then the hardware device is lost, it is possible, using , to access the funds in case the hardware device seed (mnemonic) is available.

 In order to recover a hardware wallet you need to enter the RP in Create or the Join wallet -> Advance options -> specify RP.

-You can select the account you need to import and select if the wallet is multisig or not thru the `derivation path`: Copay uses `m/48'` for multisignature hardware wallets, and `m/44'` for all the other wallet types.
+You can select the account you need to import and select if the wallet is multisig or not thru the `derivation path`:  uses `m/48'` for multisignature hardware wallets, and `m/44'` for all the other wallet types.
 The format is the following:

   m/XX'/<coin_type>'/<account'>